 VIP buildings and special arrangements are available for hosting personal events for people with such interests.

-However, an open barbeque is not permissible in the park premises, and it is better to carry pre-prepared food with you.
+However, an open barbeque is not permissible on the park premises, and carrying pre-prepared food with you is better.
 King Abdullah Park is a massive place with a lot to explore and would be a fun addition to your recreation list this fall.

 2. Salam Park

-Salam Park has its location in the thickly populated central district of Riyadh.
-A rather fancy urban destination and brings a business of around 800,000 people each year.
+Salam Park is located in the thickly populated central district of Riyadh.
+It is a rather fancy urban destination and brings a business of around 800,000 people each year.

-The Salam Park was developed by Omrania, who is an internationally recognized landscape designer.
-They have done a fantastic job of weaving meaningful historical monuments into a modern-day park.
+Omrania, an internationally recognized landscape designer, developed the Salam Park.
+They have done a fantastic job weaving meaningful historical monuments into a modern park.

 Highlighting the cultural and environmental values of Saudi Arabia, this park holds the love of the local public.

-Salam Park has a small entrance tax for all people but is well earned.
+Salam Park has a small entrance tax for everyone, but it is well-earned.
 The park zone has a wide variety of landscapes to explore.

 From an old palm farm to a gorgeous lake that dominates most of the park, with grassy highlands and a vast nature reserve that is all the more fun with the help of well-informed guides.

 The park also holds two large mosques and six public bathrooms separate for men and women.
 There is a large walkway and jogging track for fitness enthusiasts and an accommodating parking area.